Which Honey Should I Use To Combat Hay Fever?

 Which Honey Should I Use To Combat Hay Fever

-Over half the world's plant species exist in tropical rainforest zones such as Latin America and south east Asia.
+Over half the world's plant species exist in tropical rainforest zones such as Latin America.

 Which Honey Should I Use To Combat Hay Fever